-Meet the people who share ultimate responsibility for governing RNID and directing how the charity is managed and run.
+Meet the people who govern RNID and direct how the charity is managed and run.

 John joined the Board as Chairman of RNID in December 2016.

 He is currently Chief Executive of Morgan Sindall Group plc, having co-founded Morgan Lovell in 1977, which then reversed into William Sindall plc in 1994 to form Morgan Sindall Group plc.